SettleMint

 Five-layer smart contract architecture

-The on-chain side of DALP follows a layered architecture where each level builds on the one below it.
+The on-chain side of DALP follows a layered architecture.
+Each level builds on the one below it.
 Lower layers are more stable and shared; upper layers are more specific and change more frequently.

 Rendering diagram...

-1. The SMART Protocol foundation is shared across all deployments and defines the ERC-3643 token standard.
+1. The SMART Protocol foundation is shared across deployments and defines the ERC-3643 token framework.

-2. Global and System layers are infrastructure — deployed once per chain and once per system instance, respectively.
+2. Global and System layers provide infrastructure: once per chain for global services, once per system for tenant-specific registries and controls.

-3. Assets and Addons represent business logic that issuers configure per financial instrument.
+3. Assets and Addons carry the business logic that issuers configure per financial instrument and operational workflow.

 Layer summary